-The heart is designed to last a lifetime, and making sure you follow a healthy lifestyle with the right diet and regular exercise can help keep your heart healthy throughout your life.
+Your heart is designed to last a lifetime, and making sure you follow a healthy lifestyle with the right diet and regular exercise can help keep it healthy throughout your life.

-The term heart disease covers a number of conditions affecting your heart.
-The most common problem is coronary heart disease (CHD), also known as ischaemic (pronounced ‘i-scheme-ik’) heart disease.
+The term heart disease (or cardiovascular disease) covers a number of conditions that affect your heart.
+The most common problem is coronary heart disease, also known as ischaemic heart disease.